Faustian Bargains

 Time to dust off the 2011 credit playbook, because even for some Lower Tier 2 and other financial subordinated bonds, we are going to see additional "skips" of call, some bond tenders and maybe even some debt to equity swaps for the weaker European banks.
 That's our take.

-While every analysts are busy assessing the outlook for “earnings” post the COVID-19 rogue wave, as often, many of them do not factor in the risk for significant “goodwill write-downs” that will eat a large chunk of earnings in 2020 as we move on to our next bullet point.
+While every analyst is busy assessing the outlook for "earnings" post the COVID-19 rogue wave, as often, many of them do not factor in the risk for significant "goodwill write-downs" that will eat a large chunk of earnings in 2020 as we move on to our next bullet point.

 As a reminder, looking at non-cash intangible assets (i.e., goodwill) can be a good indicator and used as a proxy to determine the health of banks.
 The significance of the write-downs on Goodwill is often presaged as rough waters ahead.
 These losses often take a real bite out of corporate earnings.
 It is therefore very important to track the level of these write-downs to gauge the risk in earnings reported for banks or other companies.

-Large Goodwill Impairments increase the debt to equity ratio.
+Large goodwill impairments increase the debt to equity ratio.

 It is therefore paramount to track goodwill impairments in relation to future earnings.

-Weaker growth forecasts, higher cost of capital in certain markets and increasingly uncertain cash flow projections always lead to the revaluation of assets held for sale as weighted average cost of capital increased across underperforming sectors, reducing the values realized in disposals.
+Weaker growth forecasts, higher cost of capital in certain markets, and increasingly uncertain cash flow projections always lead to the revaluation of assets held for sale as weighted average cost of capital increased across underperforming sectors, reducing the values realized in disposals.

 An asset becomes impaired when the company holding the asset is unable to recover the carrying value of the asset either through the use (cash generated over the usable life) or the sale of the asset.
 An accounting impairment would occur if the carrying amount of the asset is considered to be less than the intrinsic value management believe it can get from the asset, or the price, less selling costs of the asset.